(909) 590-5951

 2. Accounts Receivable:

 The Accounts Receivable Department is responsible for assessing and collecting the monthly assessments for the Association.
 Payments are sent to a lockbox.
-The managing agent receives this file daily and ensures that all information is downloaded into the owner’s accounts.
+The managing agent receives this file daily and ensures all information is downloaded into the owner’s accounts.
 Other responsibilities include:

 Manage all billing and invoices